- Length 2 years full-time

 BUSN7052 Commercial Law

-A maximum of 48 units from completion of courses from the following list:
+A minimum of 18 units from completion of courses from the following list:

 BUSN7021 Taxation Law